FidelityFramework/clef/README.md

 // fsnative:    resolves against Alloy.BasicOps witness hierarchy
 ```

 The compiler *knows* these types.
 It doesn't discover them by reading assembly metadata.
 It understands their layout, their semantics, their operations.
-When fsnative produces a typed tree, the types are already native — ready for direct translation to MLIR and LLVM.
+When fsnative produces a typed tree, the types are already native, ready for direct translation to MLIR and LLVM.

 ## The Fidelity Pipeline